-Steps must be taken now to slow and reverse climate change, improve local reef conditions, jumpstart recovery through restoration, and accelerate innovation towards adaptation.
+Steps must be taken now to slow and reverse climate change, improve local reef conditions, jump-start recovery through restoration, and accelerate innovation towards adaptation.
 These urgently needed actions must be designed so that they can respond to both changing conditions and changing scientific understanding and capabilities.
-They must also take advantage of, and increase the synergies between, steps taken at the international, national, and regional scales and implementation at the local level that relies on comanagement and local and Indigenous ecological knowledge.
+They must also take advantage of and increase the synergies between steps taken at the international, national, and regional scales and implementation at the local level.
+Approaches that rely on co-management and local and Indigenous knowledge stand to be the most successful.
 There is no time to spare.

-Steps must be taken now to slow and reverse climate change, improve local reef conditions, jumpstart recovery through restoration, and accelerate innovation towards adaptation.
+Steps must be taken now to slow and reverse climate change, improve local reef conditions, jump-start recovery through restoration, and accelerate innovation towards adaptation.